Minimal bandwidth $\mathbb{C}^*$-actions on generalized Grassmannians: Chow groups of the complex Cayley plane

 The Cayley plane $X$ can be described in various ways: it is the fourth Severi variety of dimension $16$, hence the results of \cite{ManivelFreud} tell us that $X=\P^2(\O)$, where $\O=\mathbf{O} \otimes_\R \C$ ($\mathbf{O}$ is the algebra of octonions).
 We prefer to describe $X$ as an RH variety, hence $X:=\DE_6(6)$.

-\begin{remark} Thanks to Theorem \ref{thm:main}, the minimal bandwidth of $X$ is $2$ and a fundamental $\C^*$-action that attain this minimum is given by the downgrading along $\alpha_6$.
+\begin{remark} Thanks to Theorem \ref{thm:main}, the minimal bandwidth of $X$ is $2$ and a fundamental $\C^*$-action that attains this minimum is given by the downgrading along $\alpha_6$ (using the numbering of \cite{bourbaki6}).
 Moreover, using Theorem \ref{thm:Tevelev}, the fixed-point components $Y_0,Y_1,Y_2$ are of type $\DD_5$. \end{remark}